Interaction between Humans and Environment

 a) The total land area required to sustain a given population’s resource consumption

-b) The amount of carbon dioxide emitted by an individual or organization
+b) The amount of carbon dioxide emitted by an individual or organisation

 c) The rate of species extinction in a particular ecosystem